veillette/physics-book/contents/ch14Conduction.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
 Some stove tops are smooth ceramic for easy cleaning.
-If the ceramic is 0.600 cm thick and heat conduction occurs through the same area and at the same rate as computed in [[link]](#fs-id2520944), what is the temperature difference across it?
+If the ceramic is 0.600 cm thick and heat conduction occurs through the same area and at the same rate as computed in [[Example 2]](#Example2), what is the temperature difference across it?
 Ceramic has the same thermal conductivity as glass and brick.

 </div>
 <div class="solution" markdown="1">